 So if you want to take your cat for walks, you need to understand a little bit about them!
 There are two instincts in all cats which will enable you to get them to walk with you:

-- 1: Moving lair.
+1: Moving lair.
 If you have ever had a cat with kittens, you will probably have noticed that the mother moves her kittens from time to time.
 This is a deeply rooted instinct the lair gets dirty and infested with parasites, so must be changed frequently.
 For the first few weeks, mum will move her kittens by carrying them.
 But as soon as they are old enough to walk - they will follow her!
 This instinct is extremely strong, and if your new kitten has properly bonded to you, the instinct will tell them to follow you when they are away from their familiar territory!
+Our kitten, Misty, when we bought her (age 15 weeks) was very weak.
+But 4 weeks later we took her on holiday to Dovedale. so strong was her instinct to follow us that she walked herself literally to exhaustion before she would let us carry her.
+Then she had a quick 5 minute cat-nap and wanted to walk again.

 What you will need